 According to a study by Edison Research and Triton Digital, six million more Americans listened to podcasts weekly in 2018 versus 2017.
 That accounts for about 48 million people, an eyebrow-raising number on its own, but it's also interesting that the increase is mostly coming from women.
-Although there are plenty of different subjects to choose from—and Amy listens to a variety—she spends a lot of time listening to parenting podcasts.
+Although there are plenty of different subjects to choose from, parenting podcasts are becoming increasingly popular.

 Podcasts are a wealth of knowledge, and it all feels like it's coming from a conversation you're just sitting in on.